isFrame/TQQ-r-place-template/README.md

-# TQQ-template-backup
+# TQQ-r/place-template
-A backup of the TQQ template in case Rentry fails
+The quintessential quintuplets template for r/place 2023